oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/bitcracker/README.md

 ## Trademarks information
-Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.<br>
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
 \*Other names and brands may be claimed as the property of others.
 SYCL is a trademark of the Khronos Group Inc.